stefankarlsson1230/The_CSharp_Players_Guide_1_The_Basics/README.md

   - Display the point total to the user.

 ### From ChatGPT
+- [ ] Project 4 - Age Calculator
-    1. Age Calculator – Ask for birth year and compute current age.
+  - Ask for birth year and compute current age.

-    2. Area of Circle – Prompt radius and compute area.
+- [ ] Project 5 - Area of Circle
+  - Prompt radius and compute area.

+- [ ] Project 6 - Tip Calculator
-    3. Tip Calculator – Ask for bill and tip percentage.
+  - Ask for bill and tip percentage.

+- [ ] Project 7 - Average Finder
-    4. Average Finder – Ask for 3 numbers, compute average.
+  – Ask for 3 numbers, compute average.

+- [ ] Project 8 - BMI Calculator
-    5. BMI Calculator – Ask for height and weight, then compute BMI.
+  – Ask for height and weight, then compute BMI.

 Chapter 8: Console 2.0
     1. Text Aligner – Align three labels using spacing.